-Property or Development Name Type of Development # of Units / Structures Location (address and/or block and lot) Known Hazard Zones Description / Status of Development The Township had no recent major development or infrastructure between 2019 to present.
+Property or Development Name Development Type of Name Development Location (address and/or block and lot) Known Hazard Zones Description / Status of Development The Township had no recent major o development or infrastru ıcture between 2019 to present.

 ^{} Only location-specific hazard zones or vulnerabilities identified.